Skip to code content (skip section selection)

 (D) Street types.
 See defined terms (§ 155.802) for description of each street type.

-(1) Residences should not front on a major thoroughfare.
+(1) Residences shall not front on a major thoroughfare.

-(2) Where a parcel of land to be subdivided adjoins a major thoroughfare, the Planning Board or Town Council may require that such lots be provided access by a frontage road.
+(2) Where a parcel of land to be subdivided adjoins a major thoroughfare, the residential lots shall be provided access by a frontage road and no driveways shall be located within 150 feet of the intersection.

 (E) Thoroughfare dedication.